Kif Gets Knocked Up a Notch: Plot

 Amy is unhappy with her long-distance relationship with Kif and wants to see him in person again.
 The crew is sent to deliver a giant pill to a planet near where Kif is stationed, Amy stows away on board the Planet Express Ship.
 While the crew is asleep, Amy changes course to meet with Kif.
 When Zapp Brannigan sees the ship, the Planet Express crew joins him on the Nimbus.
 On the Nimbus, Kif implores Amy to move in with him and shows her the HoloShed to illustrate what life would be like with him.
 Soon, however, the shed malfunctions and the holograms that invade become real.
 When the holograms reach the rest of the crew, Zapp Brannigan accidentally blasts a hole in the ship, which sucks out the holograms.
 Everyone else on the ship is also sucked towards the hole, but they hang on to each other's hands until the moon from the Holoshed plugs the hole.
 Later, at the sickbay, the doctor reports that everyone survived with only minor injuries, and also reveals that Kif is pregnant.

 Kif explains to the crew that his race reproduces through touch, their skin being a semi-permeable membrane which can absorb genetic material.
 They become sexually fertile whenever they experience strong positive emotions for another being, as Kif did with Amy on the HoloShed.
 Fry points out that everyone on the ship touched Kif while he was trying to hang onto them to prevent being sucked through the hole and it is unclear who the mother is.
 Professor Farnsworth uses an invention of his, the Maternifuge, to determine the real mother.
 The machine filters out its occupants based on a DNA sample, revealing that the mother is Leela.
-Amy is instead only the "smizmar" of Kif's children, which nevertheless makes her the "real" mother by Kif's standards.
-Amy is dismayed at being cast in the role of a mother, however, her parents are surprisingly happy about having a grandchild and demand Amy and Kiff call Amy's Mum "Grandma" all the time, however, at Fry and Bender's apartment for the pre-birth celebrations, Amy runs away.
+Amy is instead only the "smizmar" of Kif's children, but Kif reveals that she is still considered the true parent by his species' culture.
+Amy is dismayed at being cast in the role of a mother, however, her parents are surprisingly happy about having a grandchild and demand Amy and Kif call Amy's mom "Grandma" all the time, however, at Fry and Bender's apartment for the pre-birth celebrations, Amy runs away.

 With Kif's pregnancy nearing its end, the crew takes Kif to Amphibios 9, his homeworld.
 Kif encounters the Grand Midwife, who oversees the birthing ceremony, which traditionally involves the participation of the smizmar, further underscoring Kif's sadness at Amy's abandonment.
 Just as Kif is about to give birth, Amy arrives saying she wants to be with him despite not being ready for motherhood.
-After Kif gives birth, the babies, in a tadpole-like state, make it to the swampy water and are left to swim about until they are able to live out of water, which Kif reveals will not happen for twenty years, thus relieving Amy of any maternal duties.
+After Kif gives birth, the babies, in a tadpole-like state, make it to the swampy water and are left to swim about until they are able to live out of water, which Kif reveals will not happen for twenty years, thus relieving Amy of any maternal duties until then.